UoY-RoboStar/SLEEC-TK/README.md

 Social Legal Empathetic Ethical and Cultural (SLEEC) rules, and checking whether a design model, written in RoboChart, conforms to a set of SLEEC rules.

+## Requirements
+For running the tool:

+* Java 11 or higher.
+* FDR4 for analysis of redundancy, conflict and conformance, available from [https://cocotec.io/fdr/](https://cocotec.io/fdr/).

 ## Building
 The plug-ins can be built from the source code in this repository.
 Below are requirements and stepwise instructions.